evdcush/mmengine/docs/en/tutorials/param_scheduler.md

 Users can combine any number of schedulers.
 If the valid intervals of two schedulers are not connected to each other which leads to an interval that is not covered, the learning rate of this interval remains unchanged.
 If the valid intervals of the two schedulers overlap, the adjustment of the learning rate will be triggered in the order of the scheduler config (similar with [`ChainedScheduler`](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ChainedScheduler.html#chainedscheduler)).

 We recommend using different learning rate scheduling strategies in different stages of training to avoid overlapping of the valid intervals.
 Be careful If you really need to stack two schedulers overlapped.
-We recommend using [learning rate visualization tool](TODO) to visualize the learning rate after stacking, to avoid the adjustment not as expected.
+We recommend using learning rate visualization tool (todo) to visualize the learning rate after stacking, to avoid the adjustment not as expected.

 ## How to adjust other hyperparameters